-- It gives certain people "public officers" and "contractors" the right to make a disclosure about "improper conduct" or "detrimental action" to certain integrity agencies, other personsand bodies (Part 2 of the Act, particularly section 6). - It provides certain statutory protections for protected disclosures (Part 3). - It dictates how the recipient of the disclosure is to deal with it (Parts 4 to 8). - It treats the Ombudsman as the oversight agency in relation to the operation of the Act, including the default investigator, monitor of investigations by public bodies, and setter of standards under the Act. - Where the disclosure is handled by the Ombudsman or a public body, it requires a determination as to whether the protected disclosure is a "public interest disclosure" (sections 30 and 33).
-In other words a disclosure which, in the case of decision-making by the Ombudsman, meets the requirements of section 30(2), or, in the case of decision-making by the public body, meets the requirements of section 33(2). - Subject to exceptions, it requires investigation by the Ombudsman or public body of any protected disclosure which is found to be a public interest disclosure (sections 39 and 63). - It requires such investigation to be conducted as soon as practicable, but if it is being conducted by a public body, not more than six months from the date of the determination that the disclosure is a public interest disclosure (sections 39A and 77A). - It controls the manner in which a disclosure is investigated, and provides powers in this respect. - In the case of investigation by the Ombudsman, it gives the Ombudsman the power to provide a report and may recommend that action be taken in light of the investigation (section 56).
+- It gives certain people "public officers" and "contractors" the right to make a disclosure about "improper conduct" or "detrimental action" to certain integrity agencies, other persons and bodies (Part 2 of the Act, particularly section 6).1 - It provides certain statutory protections for protected disclosures, even if the discloser does not reference the Act (Part 3). - It dictates how the recipient of the disclosure is to deal with it (Parts 4 to 8). - It treats the Ombudsman as the oversight agency in relation to the operation of the Act, including the default investigator, monitor of investigations by public bodies, and setter of standards under the Act. - Where the disclosure is handled by the Ombudsman or a public body, it requires a determination as to whether the protected disclosure is a "public interest disclosure" (sections 30 and 33).
+In other words a disclosure which, in the case of decision-making by the Ombudsman, meets the requirements of section 30(2), or, in the case of decision-making by the public body, meets the requirements of section 33(2). - Subject to exceptions, it requires investigation by the Ombudsman or public body of any protected disclosure which is found to be a public interest disclosure (sections 39 and 63). - It requires such investigation to be conducted as soon as practicable, but if it is being conducted by a public body, not more than six months from the date of the determination that the disclosure is a public interest disclosure (sections 39A and 77A). - It controls the manner in which a disclosure is investigated, and provides powers in this respect. - In the case of investigation by the Ombudsman, it gives the Ombudsman the power to provide a report and may recommend that action be taken in light of the investigation (section 56). - In the case of an investigation by a public body which results in a finding that the alleged